SharePoint/sp-dev-docs/docs/transform/modernize-guidance-strategy.md

 ![Microsoft 365 group connect security impact](media/modernize/teamwork_impact_6.png)

 After Microsoft 365 group connection the default setup will be that Microsoft 365 group owners will be part of the site’s Owners SharePoint group and the site collection administrators group.
 Group owners as such will be able to see all site collection content.
 The Microsoft 365 group members will be part of the site’s Members SharePoint group.
 By default the Microsoft 365 group owners will contain the account running the Microsoft 365 group connect.
-See https://docs.microsoft.com/sharepoint/dev/transform/modernize-connect-to-office365-group-permissions to learn more.
+See [Site permissions after Microsoft 365 group connection](modernize-connect-to-office365-group-permissions.md) to learn more.

 - **Script:** The script will, besides running the Microsoft 365 group connect, also copy over the user accounts from the current SharePoint site administrators and owners to the Microsoft 365 group owners and the current SharePoint site members to the Microsoft 365 group members.